MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M04Lab02_AgentExpProfile.md

 ### Task 1 – Open a configured case session

+1. Allow several minutes for the security-role and experience-profile changes to propagate.

 1. Use the app selector to open **Copilot Service workspace**.

-Refresh the browser if the profile changes aren't visible immediately.
+1. Refresh the browser before you open a case so that the workspace loads the updated permissions and profile configuration.

 1. In the site map, select **Cases**.